 The traditional FICO credit score draws upon a number of variables.
 The main five are: a person’s credit payment history, the amount of debt they owe, the length of their credit history, the types of credit they have (credit mix) and their new credit.
 For some of these, lenders gain access to a snapshot of a person’s current status (e.g., their most recent credit card balance statement).FICO Score 10

 Under the new FICO credit score model, the FICO Score 10 Suite, most of the above variables remain the same.
 One main difference, pertaining to the new FICO Score 10T, is the broader timeframe the data is taken from and the different emphasis placed on each variable as a result.
 As opposed to FICO Score 10, the FICO Score 10T uses trended data.
 Rather than just a recent snapshot, lenders can view trends in a consumer’s credit behavior over a 24-month period.With timely payments, personal loans can be an opportunity to improve your credit score and overall financial health.GET MATCHED

 According to FICO, this change will allow lenders to make more precise decisions about a borrower’s eligibility.
 For consumers, the new FICO model’s effect is twofold.
 On one hand, it emphasizes a broader picture of credit behavior, meaning a lengthier stint of bad credit history could affect one’s ability to borrow.
 On the other hand, trended data can also better identify a consumer who has made efforts to improve their credit over 24 months, which can enhance their status as a creditworthy borrower.Bottom Line

 While the FICO 10 Suite is due to roll out in Summer 2020, lenders have been historically slow in adopting new updates to the FICO system.
 Nevertheless, as the changes will affect how FICO scores are eventually calculated, they’re worth noting.
 By adapting to the changes in advance, consumers stand to benefit, which will assist lenders in providing attractive interest rates on personal loans.Fiona saves time and effort by matching you with lender offers tailored to your financial situation.SEE RESULTS

-Disclaimer: The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the suitability of any Even Financial product or service to your unique circumstances.
+Disclaimer: The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the suitability of any Engine by MoneyLion product or service to your unique circumstances.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.
-Any information or statistical data sourced by Even Financial through hyperlinks, from third-party websites, are provided for informational purposes only.
-While Even Financial finds these sources to be accurate, it does not endorse or guarantee any third-party content.
+Any information or statistical data sourced by Engine by MoneyLion through hyperlinks, from third-party websites, are provided for informational purposes only.
+While Engine by MoneyLion finds these sources to be accurate, it does not endorse or guarantee any third-party content.